michaelmosmann/silk/binds.md

 during the bootstrapping process.

 ## Simple Bindings
+The most common and simple form of binding describes pairs of what implementation should be used for a particular interface.
+Here is an example:

+{% highlight java %}
+protected void declare() {
+	bind( Interface.class ).to ( Implementation.class );
+}
+{% endhighlight %}

+This tells Silk to use `Implementation` whenever a dependency of type `Interface` is encountered.
+In case we don't have such an abstraction we could also advice to directly construct our `Implementation`.

+{% highlight java %}
+protected void declare() {
+	construct( Implementation.class );
+}
+{% endhighlight %}

+What is just another shortcut for this declaration:

+{% highlight java %}
+protected void declare() {
+	bind( Implementation.class ).toConstructor();
+}
+{% endhighlight %}

+In both cases we don't (need to) provide any additional information how Silk should construct the instance.
+The bootstrapper will ask the `InjectionStrategy` to pick the `Constructor` to use for our `Implementation`.
+All dependencies needed to instanciate it are resolved in the same way.

+In some cases we want a special instance injected into the constructor selected.
+Therefore we can add additional _hints_ so Silk knows what to do.
+Generally we have 2 options to achieve this:

+- Use targeting (see end of page)
+- Add `Parameter`s to the `toConstructor` call

+Lets have a look at the latter solution.
+Assuming our `Implementation` needs a instance of `Foo` as constructor argument and we want to get a special named `Foo` for it we can describe this like that:

+{% highlight java %}
+protected void declare() {
+	Instance<Foo> foo = instance( named( "specialOne" ), raw( Foo.class ) );
+	bind( Implementation.class ).toConstructor( foo );
+}
+{% endhighlight %}

+We refer to this special `Foo` instance using a `Instance` descriptor that we pass as argument to `toConstructor` call.
+Now Silk knows what should be resolved here.
+To make this run some module has to bind `Foo` so it becomes constructable as well (e.g. by using `construct( foo )`).

+**Note that the `Parameter`s (like an `Instance`) do not describe the signature of the constructor!**

+The are used to help out when needed.
+All dependencies that are resolved correctly without such a _hint_ don't have to be added.
+Therefore sequence also don't play a role.
+It just becomes important in case a `Parameter` given matches more than one constructor dependency.
+Than the first parameter is used for the first matching, the second for the second and so on.

+See also `TestConstructorParameterBinds` and `TestDependencyParameterBinds` for more detailed examples.

 ## Array-Bindings
 There is a build in support in Silk that when binding something to a class `X` the 1-dimensional array type `X[]` is implicitly defined as well.